-The external part number label is located above the control port of the module.
-If this label is not readable for any reason, the Bendix part number is etched into the module casting above the control port (See Figure 1).
+See Figure 24.
+The external part number label is located above the Control Port of the module.
+If this label is not readable for any reason, the Bendix part number is etched into the module casting above the Control Port (See Figure 1).
 A Bendix manufacturing date code is to the right of the part number inscription.

-There is an additional label under one of the covers that shows a pin-out diagram for the 12-pin auxiliary connector.
+There is an additional label under one of the covers that shows a pin-out diagram for the 18-pin main connector.